chzdiane/chzdiane/README.md

 ### Hi I'm Dianella 👋👩‍💻

-Hi, I'm Dianella and I'm a systems engineer passionate about technology and learning. 📚💻 I am part of the MedellinJS community organizing team. 💛
+I'm a systems engineer passionate about technology and learning. 📚💻 <br>
+I am part of the MedellinJS community organizing team. 💛

 Find me around the web 🌎: